 “He’s not dangerous!”
 Peter shouted.
 “He’s just scared!”

 The robot on the right retracted its shotgun, clacking it onto a magnetic holster affixed to its spine.
-It tromped forward and shoved Peter to the side.
-Another commando locked a steely set of fingers onto Reptar’s elbow.
+It tromped forward and shoved Peter aside.
+Another commando locked steely fingers onto Reptar’s elbow.

 “What should we do with it?”